Basil Cochrane: Nabob

 In 1792 Basil Cochrane took over supply contracts for the British navy in India from his brother John, who had held them since 1790.
 The demand for provisions was so great that Basil had flour mills and bakeries built at Calcutta and Madras to fulfill his contracts.
 He also financed "Cochrane's Canal" (now the Buckingham Canal) which improved navigation to Madras.
 The contract was rebid in 1803 and Cochrane again won the bid.

 In 1806 Cochrane handed over the contracts to the partnership of James Baker and James Balfour.

 He returned to England, having accumulated an enormous fortune (he had held contracts over the years totalling £1,418,236) to spend the next thirteen years disputing his accounts with the Victualling Board.
 He built a large house at 12 Portman Square, where he was able to socialise with his brother Andrew Cochrane-Johnstone, his nephew Lord Cochrane, and others.
 In 1807 he financed the campaigns of his brothers Andrew and George in the notorious rotten borough of Grampound to place them in Parliament, perhaps to increase pressure on the government to settle his accounts.
 He purchased, with partner George Hunter, the Scottish estate of Auchterarder in 1808 and assumed the titles.
 After Cochrane's accounts were settled in 1819, he published several works criticising the Victualing Board's conduct towards him and calling for reforms in the process.

 Family and children

 While in India, Cochrane had six children with a woman named Lucy Sutton: Jane (1799-1875), George (1800-1875), Maria (1801-1830), Alexander (1803-1884), Thomas (1805-1873), and Charles (1807-1855).
 Thomas moved to Brazil and became a successful homeopathic physician and businessman.
 Charles became an author and social reformer in London.

 With Elizabeth Caunter (1786-1843) Cochrane had William Stuart Cochrane (born 1808).
 With Ann Julian he had Archibald Richard Basil Cochrane (1810-1893).

-Basil Cochrane married Caroline Gostling (d.
-1837), widow of Rev. Samuel Lawry, in 1812; they had no children.
+Basil Cochrane married Caroline Gostling (died 1837), widow of Rev. Samuel Lawry, in 1812; they had no children.
 Cochrane died in Paris in 1826 and is buried in Père Lachaise Cemetery there.
 A portrait miniature of Cochrane exists, painted in 1789 in India by John Smart.